TWBug/GoldCardHenge/content/faq/do-you-need-to-fly-to-taiwan-immediately-after-approval.en.md

 ---
-title: Do you need to fly to Taiwan immediately after approval?
+title: Do I need to fly to Taiwan immediately after approval?
 draft: false
 tags:
   - General